loopbio/loopy-upload-tuspy-client/README.md

 ## GUI Uploader

-We have created a standalone GUI installer for uploading movies and imgstores on Mac and Windows.
+We have created a standalone GUI installer for uploading movies and imgstores on Mac and Windows to [Loopy online video analysis](http://loopbio.com/loopy/).
 On Linux you can run the GUI from the git checkout using `python gui.py`.

 ![](screenshot.png)